PaltineanAlex/OpinioNet/README.md

 ## Short description

 It's a web based application that let's you share opinions, ask questions and inspire other people through communities.
-Other smaller features include live chat with others, cluster analysis for the userbase and a report sistem.
+Other smaller features include live chat with others, cluster analysis for the user base and a report system.

 ## Instalation